 To achieve a real paradigm shift in the governance of tourism, both technical solutions and political decisions are needed.

 Tourism is an intrinsic fragment of daily life in urban, rural and coastal destinations.
-Whether focusing on urban overcrowded Barcelona in Spain, the fragile coast of Maya Bay in Thailand or the polluted mountain regions of the Himalayas: the challenge for policy makers, academics, private stakeholders and grassroots organizations is the hypermobility of contemporary societies.
+Whether focusing on urban overcrowded Barcelona in Spain, the fragile coast of Maya Bay in Thailand or the polluted mountain regions of the Himalayas: the challenge for policymakers, academics, private stakeholders and grassroots organizations is the hypermobility of contemporary societies.

-Those are mostly composed by a wide range of social actors, such as regular and temporary residents, tourists, visitors, cruise passengers and commuters.
+Those are mostly composed of a wide range of social actors, such as regular and temporary residents, tourists, visitors, cruise passengers and commuters.
 They all have a share of the responsibility in making the shift happen.